mozilla/open-leadership-training-series/_articles/introduction-to-open-leadership/understanding-the-project-lead-role.md

 # 1.3.3 Assignment: Reflecting on benefits and challenges of working open

-Steps to complete:

-1. Reflect on what the benefits, challenges, and limitations of working open might mean for your project.
+Reflect on what the benefits, challenges, and limitations of working open might mean for your project.
 For example, how do you envision your project specifically benefiting from more community contribution and participation?
 How do you feel about the need for well-defined process and structure on this project?
 Take about 4 or 5 minutes to write out your thoughts on this.
 If working in a group, you can write your reflections on sticky notes and then share and discuss together.